lostindark/DriverStoreExplorer/README.md

 ![Screenshot of DriverStoreExplorer](https://github.com/lostindark/DriverStoreExplorer/raw/master/Screenshots/Screenshot.png "Screenshot of Driver Store Explorer")

 ### Requirements:
+This tool requires:
-.NET Framework 4.5
+* .NET Framework 4.5 or newer
+* Windows 7 or newer

+To build the code yourself, open Rapr.sln in Visual Studio 2019.
+Visual Studio 2017 may also work but it is not guaranteed.

 ### Releases:
 Download the latest version here: https://github.com/lostindark/DriverStoreExplorer/releases/latest.

-### Tested Operating Systems:
-Windows 7 32 bit and Windows 10 64 bit

 ### History:
 The project was original hosted on https://driverstoreexplorer.codeplex.com/.